-Invest now to assist in industry transition and ensure that communities reliant on timber harvesting can continue to be part of a thriving economy in the future, including transition to alternative, plantation-base timber supply.
+Invest now to assist in industry transition and ensure that communities reliant on timber harvesting can continue to be part of a thriving economy in the future, including transition to alternate, plantation-base timber supply.

 The Victorian Government made an election commitment to establish an Industry Taskforce to provide leadership on the future issues facing the forest industry, and protection of our unique native flora and fauna.
-There is a lack of clarity about when or if this process will deliver a clear direction for the future of forest management.
+There is a lack of clarity about when or if this process will deliver a clear consensus direction for the future of forest management.

 The timber harvesting and processing sector is in transition and no more so than in the Murrindindi Shire.
 Following the 2009 fires, the available timber resources will not support continued harvesting at the level and using the approaches employed historically.
 Murrindindi Shire Council recognises concerns that continuing to do so is causing damage to our environment.
-It is also undermining the range of our forests that underpin the economy of Murrindindi Shire and limiting possible alternative uses of forests, including for tourism and recreation purposes.
+It is also undermining the range of uses of our forests that underpin the economy of the Murrindindi Shire and limiting possible alternative uses of forests, including for tourism and recreation purposes.

-While change is occurring, currently the timber industry and associated businesses continue to be important employers in Murrindindi Shire.
+While change is occurring, currently the timber industry and associated businesses continue to be important employers in the Murrindindi Shire.
 Timber resources in the region are limited and continued harvesting at current levels will see these exhausted in coming years.

 Murrindindi Shire Council stands ready to work in partnership with a Victorian Government that is ready to invest in a prosperous, vibrant and sustainable region.